rubsal/PhD_Abaqus_subroutines/README.md

 # Polymer model VUMAT: hyper-viscoelasticity and stochastic stress-based fracture criterion
 This repository contains the Abaqus/Explicit user subroutines for a polymer model developed as part of my PhD.
+The model is calibrated for a photopolymer resin, but should be applicable to most other glassy polymers.
+The implementation of the model is restricted to 3D solid elements, 2D plane stress/strain elements and axisymmetric solid elements.

+The document *vumat_documentation.pdf* outlines the governing equations and the implementation of the model.

 Example input files are included for:

 1. A tensile test with axisymmetric solid elements